 Lastly, the implications of greater transparency and powerful social networks are making the world a better place.
 For instance we are seeing the tangible application of cloud computing, a theory that all data is based online and used through a portal to access share the information.
 Cloud computing is one of the most revolutionary aspects of the internet whereby your entire work experience is solely housed, shared and collaborated with online.

-Lets green SA’s IT industry; its do-able
+Lets green SA’s IT industry

 Nucleus research did an evaluation of Salesforce to understand the impacts of cloud computing vs traditional on-premises applications, its findings were substantial.
 Cloud computing was found to use 91% less energy and the sharing of resources held additional green benefits.
 The full report can be downloaded here.
 Can you imagine the impact that this could have across the industry?
 Definitely something to consider when The Climate Group’s report on the IT industry states it has roughly the same emissions as the aviation industry.